PromptAI/promptdialog/docs/tutorial/bot_action.md

 User: Maybe 60kg.                                                    [intent: intent_weight, {"weight": "60"}]
 Chatbot: {action: calculate_BMI}
 ```
-In order to complete the conversation, we can use Action Function to do the calculation.
+In order to complete the conversation, we can use the Action Function to do the calculation.

 ```python